 - One or several Interface Applications where you can transfer applicable information to the manufacturing applications such as MRP and other downstream applications dependent on PDM-info.

-All of these systems will of course have to be integrated, at least to the level where they use the same definition for the same conception!
+All of these systems will of course have to be integrated, at least to the level where they use the same definition for the same concept!

-To have one system that will cover all of it is something I do not believe is possible or feasible.
+To have one system that will cover all of it is something I do not believe is practically possible or feasible.
 However, you will encounter vendors that will claim they will do all this and with ease!
 Do not fall for such scam.

 A historic background to PDM with Volvo CE as an example.

 I will use the story of the the evolution at Volvo regarding PDM and Bill of Material.
 I hope this will give you an understanding of what PDM and LCM is about.

 I started working at Volvo fall 1958 as a Design Engineer at the Truck Engineering, so that is a practical point in time to start.

 Volvo was at that time one single company consisting of different departments.
 It was about 10 years later that Volvo was divided in different companies within the Volvo Group.

 Volvo trucks were developed at the ”truck drawing office” that would be called Truck Engineering today.
 The same office were also developing bus chassis.

 What was developed was documented on drawings and manual Part Lists or Bill of Material (BoM).
 The BoM were separate from the Drawings.
 The way we structured the BoM was based on the experiences learned at a trip to General Motors and other automotive manufacturers in USA in 1939 by the top executives of Volvo, Gustaf Larsson and Assar Gabrielsson.